Mores, Sardinia

-Mores (Mòres) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 150 km north of Cagliari and about 30 km southeast of Sassari.
+Mores is a town and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located about 150 km north of Cagliari and about 30 km southeast of Sassari.
+It has 1,663 inhabitants.

 Located at the bottom of Mount Lachesos, Mores is home to two thousand residents.

-Mores borders the following municipalities: Ardara, Bonnanaro, Bonorva, Ittireddu, Ozieri, Siligo, Torralba.
+Mores borders the municipalities of Ardara, Bonnanaro, Bonorva, Ittireddu, Ozieri, Siligo, and Torralba.

+Demographics

+As of 2026, the population is 1,663, of which 50.0% are male, and 50.0% are female.
+Minors make up 12.8% of the population, and seniors make up 28.4%.

+Immigration

+As of 2025, immigrants make up 5.6% of the population.
+The 5 largest foreign countries of birth are Morocco, Germany, Romania, Switzerland, and France.